 Figure 1b.
 Block diagram representation of ‘reflected power from VTA’ cable calibration step.

-Step 2 Incident power measured at dewar.
+Step 2 Incident power measured at Dewar.

 A. Connect cable AB to power meter cable as shown in Figure 2a.

 B. Turn low power RF on in control room.
 RF ENABLE ON, RF ON and AMP set to LO.